Palashio/libra/info/Reference Manual.md

 libra.plotter(params)
 ```

-Generates/stores with base object an encoding mask of form list ```[int/long, int/long, int/long]``` based on frequency of distinct characters used for sequence to sequence pre-training for natural language generation
+Generates all plots affiliated with regression neural network model using generateRegressionPlots method and stores them in initialized data pipeline parameters dictionary

 *Parameters --*

 params: `{}`

-Acquires a string based of the instruction sent to encode in the form of a mask
+Dictionary of parameters for regression task data pipeline

 *Returns --*

 None

-Executes
+Executes generateRegressionPlots method to create all plots displaying the state of the various previous model iterations that is assigned to the plots parameter of the regression data pipeline parameters dictionary

 ***